 Situated in Swansea’s maritime quarter, Attic Gallery is one of Wales’ leading privately run galleries.
 Established in 1962, the gallery represents some of Wales leading artists.
 There is a lively and continuing exhibition programme with both single artist and group shows.

-Bluepool Corner can only be reached on foot and it lays 1Km West of Broughton.
+Blue Pool Bay (Bluepool Corner as it is marked on OS map) can only be reached on foot and it lays 1Km West of Broughton.

 Bracelet is the first small bay that you reach as you start to travel around the coast from Swansea Bay and Limeslade is a short distance away.

 Brandy Cove is set just to the West of Caswell Bay and being surrounded by rising land on three sides, would have been perfect for smugglers bringing in illicit contraband.

 Broughton is another enormous sandy beach in North Gower, on the end of the Loughor Estuary.
 A great place for the dogs to have a long run.

 Butterslade is a small, rocky inlet to the East of Thurba Head.

 Caswell is another very popular bay, with plenty of sand to sit on, waves to surf and rockpools to explore.
 Life guards patrol the beach during high season.

 Explore the colliery buildings and learn what it was like for miners working underground.
 Free parking.

 Open 10am – 4.30pm, seven days a week, the Dylan Thomas Centre celebrates the life and work of Swansea’s world-famous poet with audio recordings, manuscripts, photos and year round events.